 Section 9-3.
 Selection of Annual Leave.
 Schedules of the available annual leave periods for the next calendar year, including all fifty-two (52) weeks of each year, will be posted by October 1 of the preceding year.
 The Department must receive all bids by November 1 of the year.
 The annual leave bid calendar must be posted by November 30.
-Annual leave will be bid in each classification by seniority: two (2) District Chiefs may be off on bided annual leave on the same day, contingent on coverage by another District Chief.
+Annual leave will be bid in each classification by seniority: two (2) District Chiefs may be off on bidded annual leave on the same day, contingent on coverage by another District Chief.
 Requests will not be arbitrarily and capriciously denied.
-No employee will be allowed to bid annual leave in excess of the amount they has accrued, or will accrue, during the next calendar year, including the amount of sick leave that the employee may be eligible to convert in October of that year.
+No employee will be allowed to bid annual leave in excess of the amount they have accrued, or will accrue, during the next calendar year, including the amount of sick leave that the employee may be eligible to convert in October of that year.

 Section 9-4.
 Utilization of Annual Leave.
-Employees will be allowed to accrue annual leave with no cap during the calendar year, but will only be allowed to carry 280 hours for employees assigned to a 40-hour work week or 392 hours for employees assigned to a 56-hour work week to the following calendar year.
-Employees hired on or after April 1, 2011, shall be allowed to accrue annual leave with no cap during the calendar year, but will only be allowed to carry two-hundred and forty (240) hours of annual leave over to the next calendar year for employees assigned to a 40 hour work week or 336 hours for employees assigned to a 56 hour work week.
+Employees will be allowed to accrue annual leave with no cap during the fiscal year, but will only be allowed to carry 500 hours for employees assigned to a 40-hour work week or 500 hours for employees assigned to a 4856-hour work week to the following fiscal year.

-Employees who terminate shall be paid for any accrued annual leave earned to the date of termination but not taken, up to a maximum of two hundred and eighty (280) hours (three hundred ninety-two (392) hours for fifty-six (56) hour employees).
-Employees hired on or after April 1, 2011, upon separation from employment will be entitled to up to a maximum payout of two hundred and forty (240) hours for employees regularly scheduled to work a forty (40) hour work week or three hundred and thirty-six (336) hours for employees assigned to a 56 hour work week.
+Employees upon separation from employment-shall be paid for any accrued annual leave earned to the date of termination but not taken, up to a maximum of five hundred (500) hours for employees regularly scheduled to work either a forty (40) hour work week or a 4856 hour work week.

-For employees assigned to a fifty-six (56) hour work schedule, annual leave to the extent feasible may be taken in increments of less than one week, but not less than a minimum of two hours with subsequent increments of fifteen (15) minutes.
+For employees assigned to a forty-eightfifty-six ($\underline{4856}$) hour work schedule, annual leave to the extent feasible may be taken in increments of less than one week, but not less than a minimum of two hours with subsequent increments of fifteen (15) minutes.
 In the event that annual leave time is used for educational purposes the time can be taken as a two (2) hour minimum with additional fifteen (15) minutes increments up to twenty-four (24) hours, if there is sufficient staffing and no overtime is generated.
-For fifty-six (56) hour employees, annual leave time may be used for unscheduled purposes after the start of the employee's assigned shift, upon approval of supervision

-1 and with as much notice as is practical, provided there is sufficient staffing personnel to cover the 2 shift and no overtime is generated.
-For fifty-six (56) hour employees, the deadline for submitting 3 leave (Floating Holiday, Military Leave or Annual Leave) is ninety-four hours before the leave 4 will begin.
-The deadline for canceling leave (Floating Holiday, Military Leave or Annual Leave) 5 is ninety-six (96) hours before the leave will begin.
-For employees assigned to a forty (40) hour 6 work schedule, annual leave to the extent feasible may be taken in increments of fifteen (15) 7 minutes with subsequent increments of fifteen (15) minutes.
-For forty (40) hour employees, annual 8 leave time may be used for unscheduled or scheduled purposes upon approval by their supervisor 9 and with as much notice as possible.
+For forty-eightfifty six (4856) hour employees, annual leave time may be used for unscheduled purposes after the start of the employee's assigned shift, upon approval of supervision and with as much notice as is practical, provided there is sufficient staffing personnel to cover the shift and no overtime is generated.
+For forty-eightfifty-six (4856) hour employees, the deadline for submitting leave (Floating Holiday, Military Leave or Annual Leave) is ninety-four hours before the leave will begin.
+The deadline for canceling leave (Floating Holiday, Military Leave or Annual Leave) is ninety-six (96) hours before the leave will begin.
+However, at the time an employee decides to separate from employment with the County, the employee shall take no more than one hundred and twenty (120) hours of annual leave to not extend the date of separation.
+For employees assigned to a forty (40) hour work schedule, annual leave to the extent feasible may be taken in increments of fifteen (15) minutes with subsequent increments of fifteen (15) minutes.
+For forty (40) hour employees, annual leave time may be used for unscheduled or scheduled purposes upon approval by their supervisor and with as much notice as possible.
+However, at the time an employee decides to separate from employment with the County, the employee shall take no more than eighty (80) hours of annual leave to not extend the date of separation.